easybuilders/easybuild/docs/Extended_dry_run.rst

 Extended dry run
 ================

-Using ``--extended-dry-run`` or ``-x`` (supported since EasyBuild v2.4.0), a detailed overview of the build and install procedure that EasyBuild is going to execute can be obtained almost instantly.
+Using ``--extended-dry-run`` or ``-x`` (supported since EasyBuild v2.4.0, see release notes for :ref:`release_notes_eb240`), a detailed overview of the build and install procedure that EasyBuild is going to execute can be obtained almost instantly.

 All time-consuming operations, including executing commands to configure/build/install the software, are only *reported* rather than being actually performed.